chtoucas/Narvalo.NET/docs/Issues.md

 Current works
 =============

+- Build scripts:
+  * OpenCover & Gendarme: move the core logic from PSake to MSBuild.
+  * Should I call Rebuild before Package?
+  * Should I call Rebuild before the analysis tasks?
 - DocFX:
   * External links via `<see cref="!:" />` are not understood by docfx.
   * NamespaceDocs are not understood by docfx, rewrite needed.